yetulaxman/containers-workflows/_hands-on/day1/Hello-world-docker.md

 ---
 topic: containers
-title: Tutorial1 - Hello-world example
+title: Tutorial1 - Hello-world Docker example
 ---

+This short tutorial gives a very brief idea on how docker containers are launched.
+Although we don't work with docker containers in this course, we will be referring to docker images and containers in this course.
+Docker is one of the most popular container platforms and it is good to have some basic idea.

 ## Learning Objectives
-In this session, you will be able to:
+In this tutorial, you will learn to:
-- See Docker image in action
-- Learn where to find pre-made docker images
+- launch an instance from [Play with Docker](https://labs.play-with-docker.com/) as a Docker environment
+- spawn a hello-world docker container
 - Understand the mechanism behind running a docker container

 ## Tutorial Environment using play-with-docker